hacksu/HTML-CSS/README.md

 There are many, many properties in CSS, each with their own set of possible values, but this property, the display property, is very important; basically, it sets the layout mode that will be applied to elements that we're selecting.
 This is kind of like the anchoring mode that you can set for images in Microsoft Word, to control whether text goes around them or above and below them.
 When you set the layout mode of a div to "flex", its becomes a row or column (by default a row) in which you can control the alignment and spacing of elements in a fine-grained way.

 Our div columns are still kind of ugly because they're smashed together.
 Let's fix that with a few more CSS properties.
+Update your CSS to include these additional styles:

 ```css
 #row-container {